Knowing how to properly clean upholstery is so useful when you have pets and kids! You can do it with things you probably already have in your home!

 I used to own a white couch and even though I hadn’t yet learned how to clean upholstery, I loved it.
 That thing really did get quite dirty but I was always able to get it clean again, not because I had some top secret cleaning recipe, but because it had removable slip covers!
 Such a lifesaver!
 If you love the look of a white sofa, you should know that even when they’re pretty grubby in real life, they still look almost perfect in photos.
 So they’re blogger-friendly.
 As long as you do a lot of laundry and rarely let people see it in real life. 🙂

 When we finally decided it was time to retire that old IKEA couch, we ended up getting a custom sectional made and we’ve loved that sofa even more than the last one.
 A good, comfy couch is like a member of the family, isn’t it?
-Well, we were smart enough to have our sofa made with really dark, durable fabric, but having two kids in the house, and one of them being a toddler, has put our new sofa through the wringer on a regular basis.
+Well, we were smart enough to have our sofa made with really dark, durable fabric, but having two kids in the house, and one of them being a younger one, has put our new sofa through the wringer on a regular basis.
 I think at first glance our couch appears to be mostly clean, most of the time, but if you give it a closer look…. well, it can get pretty bad sometimes.

 We had our last sofa for about 10 years and the way things have gone a lot of the time, it seems like we’d be lucky if this one lasts half as long, even though it’s a much higher quality piece.
 I’ve really had to test my cleaning skills on this one, but I think I’ve come up with the perfect spot-cleaning method to finally be able to keep this sofa in the kind of shape that it deserves to be in.
 I’ve had plenty of opportunity to test this method to clean upholstery out over….and over….and over again and I think it’s juuuuust right!